 Sometimes being productive is tough (I know this feeling well) but it often takes just a few simple things to boost our motivation, get us feeling energized, and back on track.
 Here are 6 ways to be productive in the morning.

 I’ve been working from home for a while now and as an entrepreneur, the idea of being productive – especially in the morning – is near and dear to my heart!
 Working from home isn’t all glamour, though, because it requires a hefty dose of being able to motivate yourself on the daily.
 Without that, you can’t get very far.

 And a little fun fact for you: I have not always been a super productive type of person.
 Being lazy is still something I deal with at times (and hey, it’s fine by me to be lazy sometimes, ok?) but I’ve adopted several habits over the past couple of years that really help to squash it when laziness just isn’t an option.

 So if you’re looking for ways to boost your productivity and motivation levels, then these tips are for you!
 These are things I do personally that have made a big difference in my ability to get stuff done and be productive when I wake up in the morning.

-Know the tasks that need to get done, and have them written down in an agenda or a digital notebook which is what I use and I talked about it in my organization video.
+Know the tasks that need to get done, and have them written down in an agenda or a digital notebook (I use Evernote).

 You can list out your tasks the night before or in the morning, but I often find that having an already-thought out list of tasks the night before to consult in the morning helps take the guess work out of what I’m supposed to be doing once I get up.
 The key here though is to keep it streamlined.
 Just the most pressing tasks you want to complete for the next day and in the order of importance.
 This might be only 3 or 5 things.